CSB-KaracaLab/BINDKIN/README.md

 The scripts in the directory `BINDKIN\scripts_etc\C_shell_scripts_for_HADDOCK` and the commands given below works in Unix environment.
 For Windows, Unix terminal can be installed via Windows Store application.
 Despite there may be stability issues, Unix terminal in Windows also can be used.

-For the scripts to be able to analyze multiple HADDOCK runs, the downloaded directories should contain a common string in their names.
+For the scripts to be able to analyze multiple HADDOCK runs, the downloaded HADDOCK result directories should contain a common string in their names.
 The scripts were written in a way that they will accept the directory names that start only with the string "`BINDKIN_`".

 To edit the names of multiple directories, the command named "_rename_" can be used.
 Using the command given below, "_rename_" is installed via terminal:
 ```